-Board Representatives are expected to participate (either in person or by conference call) in all meetings of the assigned committee as well as all scheduled conference call meetings between in person meetings.
+Board Representatives are expected to participate (either in person or by conference call) in all meetings of the assigned committee as well as all scheduled conference call meetings.

 Board Representatives are expected to take the time to become fully informed about the committee meetings' agendas as well as any items relevant to the assigned committee that are on the Board agenda.